guumaster/random-collections/KRE-notes.md.md

 2. Use case implementation (Gus)

-On top of that base layer that is kubernetes we have creayed awith our own abstractions, trying to cover all the complexity behind more simple concepts.
+On top of that base layer that is kubernetes we have created a new layer with our own abstractions, trying to cover all the complexity behind more simple concepts.

 **Konstellation Runtime Engine**